sam-wee/edb-osp/_resources/0-covid-19.md

 permalink: /resources/covid-19/
 ---

 In light of the COVID-19 situation, please stay safe wherever you are.
 Our priority is to make sure that you are well-supported in this time of uncertainty, wherever you may be.
 Here's what you need to know [if you're returning home](#returning-home), [based overseas](#based-overseas), or if you want to be keep abreast of [Singapore's COVID-19 situation](#latest-news).
-You may refer to our FAQs on the latest border control measures [here](https://go.gov.sg/weareinthistgt) for more information, or drop us an email [here](mailto:hello@singaporeglobalnetwork.sg) if you have further queries.
+You may refer to [our FAQs in response to the latest border control measures here](https://go.gov.sg/weareinthistgt) for more information, or drop us an email [here](mailto:hello@singaporeglobalnetwork.sg) if you have further queries.

 ### <a id="returning-home"></a> If you're returning home